endace/zeek-dag/README.md

     cd zeek-dag
     ./configure --zeek-dist=<path to zeek sources>
     make && sudo make install

+If you encounter build errors, run ``make distclean`` and ensure you have an appropriate build environment before running configure and make again.

+To uninstall use:

+    make uninstall

 ### Test
 Check the zeek-dag packet source can be loaded successfully.
 If everything built